 Keep things in perspective

-At the end of the day, try to be gentle with yourself.
+At the end of the day, be gentle with yourself.
 Check out my colleague’s post for some great tips on remote wellness and how to make the most of working from home.
 And remember to take work stress in stride and allow yourself the downtime you need to stay happy and healthy.